 Many people think that a communism system is a negation of democracy.
 This is not the case.
 When China became communist it became far more democratic.
 Important decisions were no longer made by managers but by a committee elected by ordinary workers.
 However, there was only one political party and when it decided a policy that was it, there was no room for disagreement.
 In the 1950s workplace discussions, elections and meetings took a substantial part of the working week.
 All idea of an elite management group making all the decisions was untenable at this time.

 The Communist victory in 1949 was brought about by the support of the rural peasants who were promised land reform.
 The hated landlord class was soon swept aside and the land ownership given to the peasants who farmed the land.
-However this was just the first stage in land reform, over the centuries land had become split into tiny plots, often just large enough to provide sufficient food for the peasant's immediate family.
+However this was just the first stage in land reform, over the centuries land had become split into tiny plots, often just large enough to provide sufficient food for a peasant's immediate family.
 The land was farmed by hand and for long periods of time in the winter there was often little work to be done.
 It was obvious that joint enterprises would reap huge benefits.
 Local joint projects for irrigation, afforestation, land reclamation became practical.
 By 1955 these small co-operatives enabled crops to be planted and harvested by many more laborers more quickly and efficiently.
 By the end of 1957 97% of peasants had pooled their land into 'advanced' co-operatives.
 However, ambitious plans in 1958 needed greater man power to build the planned infrastructure of dams, canals and roads needed to really revolutionize agriculture.
 Suiping County ➚, Henan became the much vaunted example of a 'super' co-operative - the first proper commune in April 1958.
 The existing co-operatives merged to form the Chaya Weixing People's Commune of 40,000 people.
 The move to follow this example became a craze and by the end of 1958 most co-operatives had merged to form these large communes.
 However a 'commune' was usually not a new entity, it was based on an existing district or county that had collectively moved to the new system.
 It used existing buildings and administrative structures but followed the new communist philosophy.
 The communes were organized as a set of production brigades - one brigade from each village.

 The commune system ➚ soon ran into trouble, they had been set up too quickly with no centralized planning.
 Too many people moved from farming to engineering and livestock rearing was neglected.
 The perceived benefits of pooling ownership led to ever larger communes comprising thousands of people.
 Without a functioning rail and road infrastructure shortages and surpluses could not be put right.
-The logic was that economies of scale could be continued to be applied.
+The logic was that economies of scale could continue to be applied.
 Schools and hospitals were built to serve the whole commune.
 Joint effort extended to catering, everyone ate at a communal hall, families did not even have to worry about buying and cooking food.
 The ample supply of food was the most important development, for thirty years or more peasants had known famine and starvation at first hand; a system providing a reliable supply of free food was the first, much appreciated priority.
 The control of the commune expanded to decide who could marry who and when children should be conceived.
 They were ran by a few party officials who lacked the experience of running huge enterprises.
 An individual's knowledge and expertise was not utilized in a system where all workers were treated exactly the same.

 It was widely reported in America that the commune system was some evil system imposed by a dictatorial government which split up families and put people into slave labor.
 This was the era of rabid anti-communism and as China was closed to Western journalists it was easy for false reports to go unchallenged.
 The few Westerners who were allowed in saw no evidence of imposition of the communes, just widespread enthusiastic, perhaps over-zealous, voluntary action.
 In most cases whole families moved into them, they were not split up.
 Kindergartens were set up for the first time as women went out to work with the men, but the choice was voluntary.
 It is true that family life changed, but only in the positive sense that women were given equal rights to men and were no longer shackled to their husband's every whim.